verbb/formie/docs/guides/fields/dynamic-option-sources-in-practice.md

 Authors choose the type under the field's **Options** setting.

-## Static — full control in the builder
+## Static — Full Control in the Builder

 Use **Static** when the list is short, changes rarely, and authors should manage it directly.